syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ### Types

-CDN Reference can be available in both version specific and unversioned links.
+CDN Reference can be available in both version specific and un versioned links.

 * Version based CDN
 * Global CDN